Doctorate in language, literacy, and culture

 Types of accreditations include program, national, or regional.
 If your school is not accredited, your degree may be worth less to your future employer.
 You can conduct a search at the website of the U.S. Department of Education to learn whether a school is accredited.

-Career possibilities with a doctorate degree in language, literacy, and culture
+Career possibilities with this degree

 A doctoral degree is a terminal degree: it is as high as you can go on the academic ladder.
 The careers open to you will depend on the type of doctorate degree you’ve earned.
 For instance, if with an Ed.D., you are typically well-suited to enter educational administration.
 A Ph.D. graduate may be better prepared to teach at the college level or to conduct research.
 The most common jobs pursued by doctorate-degree holders in reading and literacy include: